Britman72/AT_presence/README.md

 Upload each file to the AT_presence\userprofiles folder on your web server.

-## WebCORE Piston Instructions
+## webCoRE Piston Instructions

-Before completing the below you will need to ensure you have already setup WebCORE and connected it to SmartThings so that your presence devices are already setup and working.
+Before completing the below you will need to ensure you have already setup webCoRE and connected it to SmartThings so that your presence devices are already setup and working.
 You will also need to ensure you have configured places/locations within the WebCORE app on your phone.

 ### Step 1

-Open your WebCORE dashboard in a web browser and create a new piston.
+Open your webCoRE dashboard in a web browser and create a new piston.

 Click “Restore a piston from a backup code” and give it a name like “Update Presence - <name of person>” example: Update Presence - Dad.